Skande: Middle Ages and Early Modern Era

 Records on the history of Skanda during the High Middle Ages are scarce.
 The early 11th-century unification of the Kingdom of Georgia—of which the former territories of Lazica and Iberia were parts—deprived Skanda of its past strategic importance as a frontier fortress.
 By the mid-15th century, as the Kingdom of Imereti was emerging independent from a war-torn Georgia, Skanda rose to prominence once again.
 Beyond native historical documents, it was mentioned by the foreign visitors of Georgia, such as Giosafat Barbaro and Ambrogio Contarini in the 1470s, Nikifor Tolochanov and Aleksey Yevlyev in the 1650s, Jean Chardin in the 1660s, and Johann Anton Güldenstädt in the 1770s.
 Skanda was a battleground amidst a series of internecine conflicts that plagued the country from the 16th century into the 18th.

 The Russian envoys Tolochanov and Yevlyev, touring Imereti in the 1650s, visited Skanda—then a favorite summer residence of King Alexander III of Imereti—several times and described it as a well-built fortress atop a hill in a rugged river valley, enveloped by a 20 m-high and 600 m-long brick wall and fortified with four towers planted with cannons.
 Within the walls were a palace of three stories, church of St. George, and deposit of the king's riches.
 A decade later, the Frenchman Jean Chardin found Skanda already in decline.
 It was later restored by the government of Imereti.
-The Georgian historian, Prince Vakhushti, compiling his geography of Georgia in 1745, referred to Skanda as the location of a royal palace and "a great citadel of imposing construction".
+The Georgian historian, Prince Vakhushti of Kartli, compiling his geography of Georgia in 1745, referred to Skanda as the location of a royal palace and "a great citadel of imposing construction".
 After the Russian conquest of Imereti in 1810, the fortress of Skanda was abandoned and left to fall in ruins.
 In the 1830s, the Swiss scholar Frédéric Dubois de Montpéreux found Skanda "no more than a ruin, long since abandoned".